by Michelle Tang

 Everything worked for me in this trilogy: the prose was beautiful, the characters absolutely complicated and tragic and compelling, and the plot was realistic and rich with detail.
 Because Faye was a relatively new writer at the time of writing this book (she’d published her first novel 2009 and this one in 2012), her skill level and my enjoyment of her work was hugely demotivating for me: is that the ability a new writer should have?

 Michelle Tang is an oncology nurse by day and a sleepless mother by night.
-She is a fan of speculative fiction and is busy completing a novel with the support of the other writers in the Advanced Manuscript Workshop at One Lit Place (Next session begins Sept.
-2019).
+She is a fan of speculative fiction and worked to complete her novel with the support of the other writers in the Advanced Manuscript Workshop (now our Write Your Novel in 4 Months Program).
 Michelle is a fan of Muay Thai kickboxing when she isn’t pounding words into submission and lives in Toronto, Ontario.